last update 28 April 2012

 North Street follows the route of the old city wall, and T junctions with what is now the main (pedestrian) shopping drag - named Newborough here then Westborough a little bit further along.
 When John Fletcher set up his ironmonger shop here, the Newborough gate or bar still existed on this junction, originally one of only two entrances through the wall around the medieval port town of Scarborough.

-Maria had children 13 and 14 in Scarborough in 1881 and 1884 - by which time she was aged 47 and had been birthing for one year short of 30!
-At no stage in the various censuses are they shown as having a servant - there were no doubt enough kids for that task, though son Frank Edward got the message and had servants pretty much from the word go in distant Folkestone!
+Maria had child number 13 (Arthur) in Scarborough in 1881, and Ethel (number 14) was born in 1884.
+By then Maria was aged 47 and had been birthing for one year short of 30!
+At no stage in the various censuses are they shown as having a servant - there were no doubt enough kids for that task, though son Frank Edward got another message (and a trade heiress) and had servants (plural) pretty much from the word go in distant Folkestone!

 9 Trafalgar Square (black window surrounds - photographed in 2011)